 When planting native, many are discouraged to find that deer are often a little too grateful for our efforts.
 I think it's important to plant things they will eat, too, as they are part of a balanced ecosystem, and may someday be valuable to us as a protein source.
 Here is how I protect new plants from deer browse:

-Cut fencing so the cage is slightly larger around than the new plant you're caging.
+Cut fencing or chicken wire so the cage is slightly larger around than the new plant you're caging.

 Pound or step the stake/post in until the entire anchor plate is buried.
 This helps prevent or slow heaving out during freeze-thaw cycles.